semgrep/semgrep-docs/docs/getting-started/quickstart.md

     <TabItem value='Docker'>

     :::info Prerequisites
-    Ensure that you have the [Docker installed](https://docs.docker.com/desktop/) before proceeding.
+    Ensure that you have [Docker installed](https://docs.docker.com/desktop/) before proceeding.
     :::

     1. Pull the latest image and confirm the version: